GaloisInc/saw-script/heapster-saw/doc/Lifetimes.md

 in Heapster is to capture the pattern of a unique write permission being temporarily demoted to a shared read permission.
 Heapster lifetimes are also useful for modeling Rust lifetimes, which can be used to define temporary write permissions as well as temporary read permissions.
+See [here](Permissions.md) for a reference on Heapster's permission language and [here](Rules.md) for a high-level overview of Heapster's notion of permission implication.

-Difficulties:
+There are two difficulties that arise in trying to represent a unique write permission being temporarily demoted to a shared read permission in Heapster.
-* Non-lexical, meaning it does not rely on regular code structure, since this needs to work at the LLVM level, which does not have this structure; stated differently, the type-checker doesn't know a priori when the write becomes a shared read or when the code is done with that and it is time to switch back
+First, the approach must be non-lexical, meaning it does not rely on regular code structure.
+This is the case because Heapster is a type system for LLVM, which does not have this sort of structure.
+Stated differently, the Heapster type-checker doesn't know a priori when the write becomes a shared read or when the code is done with that and it is time to switch back.

-* Since shared read permissions are copyable, there is no way to ensure that you have gotten back all the shared read permissions when you want to go back to unique write, so you need some way to invalidate all those shared read permissions
+The second difficulty in representing this pattern in Heapster is ensuring that no process can use a shared read permission after it is time to recover the original unique write permission.
+Since shared read permissions are copyable, any number of copies of the temporary shared read permissions can be made, and there is no way to ensure that you have gotten back all the shared read permissions when you want to go back to unique write.
+One approach to this problem is fractional permissions (FIXME: citation), but that requires tracking an abstract notion of permission fractions through the implications, which can actually be onerous in type-checking a large program.
+Instead, what is needed is a way to invalidate all the temporary shared read permissions when it is time to recover the unique write.